hmoore200/Portfolio/README.md

   Trained a Logistic Regression classifier using the count-based features.

-  Evaluated model performance using accuracy, achieving:
+  Evaluated model performance using accuracy

-  96.25% accuracy on the test set.

-  Confirmed that logistic regression was highly effective given the linearly separable nature of the vectorized text data.

 ### Skills:
 - NLP preprocessing (stopwords, tokenization, normalization).